xtcPanda/myGameDevRoadMap/README.md

 * Git - Version Control
 * Communication skills
 * Github :
-..* Create your profile on github and make it a habit to upload your code and projects on it. it will be as a CV for you later.
+    Create your profile on github and make it a habit to upload your code and projects on it. it will be as a CV for you later.
 * Q/A and Search :
-  ..*Don't be afraid or Mr.Perfect and ask someone if your struggling with something it's not bad to ask for help ..*Don't be tight-fisted and share your knowledge with others it's good to share ..*ALWAYS ask GOOGLE !
+    * Don't be afraid or Mr.Perfect and ask someone if your struggling with something it's not bad to ask for help
+    * Don't be tight-fisted and share your knowledge with others it's good to share
+    * ALWAYS ask GOOGLE !
 * Stack OverFlow :
-  ..*The place where everyone go to when they are stuck
+    The place where everyone go to when they are stuck

 take a look on this roadmap by [utilForever](https://github.com/utilForever) : [Game Developer RoadMap](https://github.com/utilForever/game-developer-roadmap).